AckeeCZ/next-app-template/template/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+## Configuration

+-   Build Next.js variables (exposed on client) are prefixed with `NEXT_PUBLIC_` and should be placed to `ci-branch-config` for deployment.
+-   Runtime variables (used on the server) are all other.
+Set them in GCP Secrets Manger for deployment.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: